mlk3000/COMP7705/index.md

 ## 🏗System Architecture

 The system is designed with a modular, multi-layered architecture that ensures scalability and maintainability.
-The core components include the data layer, the agent layer, the orchestration layer, and the presentation layer (API & CLI).
+The core components include the orchestration layer, the data layer, the agent layer and the presentation layer (API & CLI).

 ![System Architecture Diagram](https://github.com/user-attachments/assets/1b9637b8-0db2-454f-8515-c07235f09434)

+---

+### Orchestration Layer: The SuperAgent

+Unlike a static, predefined workflow, our system's process is dynamically managed by the **SuperAgent**.
+This agent acts as the "brain" of the operation, using the **ReAct (Reasoning and Acting)** framework.

+**How it works:**

+1.  **Reasoning**: The `SuperAgent` first analyzes the current state of the analysis and the overall goal.
+It thinks step-by-step about what information is missing and which specialized agent is best suited to perform the next task.
+2.  **Acting**: Based on its reasoning, the `SuperAgent` selects and invokes the appropriate agent (e.g., `Technical Analyst`, `Fundamentals Agent`).
+3.  **Observation**: It then observes the output from the invoked agent, updates its understanding of the situation, and loops back to the reasoning step.

+This dynamic, intelligent orchestration makes the system highly adaptive and robust, capable of handling complex scenarios and unexpected data, much like a human team manager.
+This is all powered by **LangGraph**, which defines the states and transitions between agents.

+---

-### Workflow
+### Langraph Workflow

 The system's workflow is orchestrated by the **SuperAgent** using a graph-based approach (LangGraph).
 The process is as follows: